-A large and attentive audience listened to the able address of Dr. J. W. Payne at the conjoint session of the Payne at the conjoint session of the Third ward M. I. A. His subject was.
-"A Royal Occupant of a Royal Throne," taking the third chapter of First Cor-inthians for his text, and dwelling par-ticuarly upon the words, "Ye are God's temples,;" the speaker showing that these temples were given to men of the Lord to furnish and beautify as they would.
-He also showed how men are left by the Creator, with the aid of the spirit that lighteth every man that cometh into the world, to make of those temples what they would, until he would come in the day of accounting to see what use had been made of them.
-Dr. Payne's address was most impressive, showing niahly to his audence that it was the duty of every man to make a complete and beautiful building of him-self.
+A large and attentive audience listen ed to the able address of Dr. J. W. Payne at the conjoint session of the Third word M. I. A. His subject was, "A Royal Occupant of a Royal Throne." taking the third chapter of First Cor-inthians for his text, and dwelling par-ticuarly upon the words, "Ye are God's temples,:" the speaker showing that these temples were given to men of the Lord to furnish and beautify as they would.
+He also showed how men are left by the Creator, with the ald of the spirit that lighteth every man that cometh into the world, to make of those temples what they would, until he would come in the day of accounting to see what use had been made of them.
+Dr. Payne's address was most impressive, showing plainly to his audience that it was the duty of every man to make a complete and beautiful building of him-self.
+Payne at the conjoint session of the